Niknyg/Niknyg/README.md

 - 👋 Hi, I’m @Niknyg
 - 👀 I’m interested in the association between oral and systemic health
-- 🌱 I’m currently a phd-student at the University of Copenhagen
+- 🌱 I’m currently a postdoctoral fellow at the University of Copenhagen

 <!---
 Niknyg/Niknyg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.